 The book is based on new and original research, and there is an emphasis on the personal experiences of gay men and other witnesses to the period through a range of written, oral and broadcast evidence.
 These witnesses include well-known individuals who made significant contributions to the political, social and cultural debates of the period.
 The book uses a wide range of sources (many of which have not previously been examined) and offers a fresh angle on new as well as familiar themes.

 John-Pierre Joyce lives in London and is an experienced writer, journalist and teacher.
-This is his first book, based on ten years of research and he has previously written on the subject of male homosexuality in Britain for other publications, including History Today.
-He also advised on the short film, The Colour of His Hair (2016), directed by Sam Ashby, and presented at the Rotterdam International Film Festival, the London LGBT Film Festival and the Kiev International Short Film Festival in 2017.
+This is his first book, based on ten years of research.
+He has previously written on the subject of male homosexuality in Britain for other publications, including History Today.
+He also advised on the short film, The Colour of His Hair (2017), directed by Sam Ashby, premiered at the Rotterdam International Film Festival, and winner of Best Documentary at the London Short Film Festival.